OscarOdh/GMMK3_RGB/README.md

 "tray"   thread ── tray icon + menu (own pump, may block on TrackPopupMenu)
 ```

+**Why four, in plain terms.** Windows delivers many things — the tray menu, the
+low-level keyboard hook, power notifications — through a per-thread *message
+pump*, a loop that pulls messages and dispatches them.
+A thread that blocks stops
+pumping.
+The tray menu blocks its thread for as long as it's open, which is fine
+on its own thread and catastrophic on the thread that owns the keyboard hook:
+Windows gives a hook callback a deadline (`LowLevelHooksTimeout`) and silently
+removes the hook if it's missed, which shows up as typing stuttering
+*system-wide*.
+So the tray gets its own thread, the hook gets its own thread, USB
+gets its own thread, and the GUI keeps the main one.

 Data flow:

 - **GUI → render**: `mpsc::Sender<render::Msg>` behind a